 Scientists who study behavior are not sure whether this occurs because people naturally prefer to conform to others’ beliefs and actions or whether they do so because of information they get from others.

-A common example for jumping on the bandwagon is when people follow fads.
+A common example of jumping on the bandwagon is when people follow fads.
 A fad is something that quickly becomes very popular.
 It has a big following, but lasts a short time and quickly fades as well.